IdoGo15/Study-Tracker/README.md

 # Zoom Tracker

 Zoom-Tracker is my first project using Angular.
-I developed the app in response to a problem I had during the academic studies semester - tracking my viewing content in Zoom.
+I developed this app as a solution to a problem I faced during the academic studies semester - tracking my viewing content in Zoom.
-The app allows the user to track his viewing content in Zoom - add, edit and delete courses and lectures.
+The app allows the user to add, edit and delete courses and lectures, as well as mark them as completed or not.
 In addition, I made it fit for mobile view as well as web.

 Demo: [https://zoom-tracker.netlify.app/](https://zoom-tracker.netlify.app/)